simofleanta/Energy-Startup-Business-Case/readme.md

 Figure 3. showing correlations between sales revenue and room households.

 There is  a weak but significant correlation between sales revenue and room household.
+Also there is a correlation between return of investment and rooms.